 Your credit report is like your financial CV, it’s a record of who you are, where you've been, your financial experience and how successful you have been at managing your debts.

-Lenders will examine it when considering whether or not to offer you credit and many won’t consider lending to you if you have poor credit, regardless of how healthy your finances are.
+Lenders will examine it when considering whether to offer you credit and many won't consider lending to you if you have poor credit, regardless of how healthy your finances are.

 The following are used to decide your credit score: